-An EB3 visa is a green card for workers, more specifically for professional, skilled, or other workers.
+An EB-3 visa is a green card for workers, more specifically for professional, skilled, or other workers.
 It is an employment-based green card, and it is the third preference for such visas.
-Just like the other two categories (EB1 and EB2), this one allows an immigrant to live in the United States, but also to work in a specific field.
+Just like the other two categories (EB1 and EB2), this one allows immigrants like us to live in the United States, but also to work in a specific field.

-Also, it is meant for people who want to enter the States in order to get a job that asks for things such as 2 years’ experience or training, a baccalaureate degree or an equivalent of it, or sometimes below 2 years of experience in order to be proficient.
+To be eligible for this visa, you need to be employed in a job that asks for things such as 2 years’ experience or training, a baccalaureate degree or an equivalent of it, or sometimes below 2 years of experience in order to be proficient.

-The difference between the EB3 visa and the first two preferences is that it is not as strict as the previous ones.
-The EB1 and EB2 visas tend to be quite stringent, but this is not the case with the EB3 one.
-Every year, there are around 40,000 EB3 visas awarded to people.
+The difference between the EB-3 visa and the first two preferences is that it is not as strict as the previous ones.
+The EB1 and EB2 visas tend to be quite stringent, but this is not the case with the EB-3 one.
+Every year, there are around 40,000 EB-3 visas awarded to people.
+But, no more than 7% of approved EB-3 visas can go toward the same people from any given country.

-Not anyone can get an EB3 visa, and that is because there are some specific criteria that one should meet first.
-The good thing is that the EB3 visa doesn’t have such strict requirements in comparison to other green cards like the EB1, for instance.
-For this reason, it is not as scrutinized, which means that you will be more likely to be successful in getting this visa.
+The good thing is that the EB-3 visa doesn’t have such strict requirements in comparison to other green cards like the EB1, for instance.
+A lack of as high of a bar also means that you are more likely to get this visa.
 The only downside is that there will probably be an approval waiting list.

 In order to apply for this visa successfully, an employer has to: